google/turbinia/README.md

                         the change is persistent while the server is running.
                         When applied by the client, it will only affect that processing request.
-  -J JOBS_BLACKLIST, --jobs_blacklist JOBS_BLACKLIST
+  -J JOBS_DENYLIST, --jobs_denylist JOBS_DENYLIST
-                        A blacklist for Jobs we will not allow to run.
-See --jobs_whitelist help for details on format and when it is applied.
+                        A denylist for Jobs we will not allow to run.
+See --jobs_allowlist help for details on format and when it is applied.
   -p POLL_INTERVAL, --poll_interval POLL_INTERVAL
                         Number of seconds to wait between polling for task